jeremyfprice/personal-site/content/home/honors.md

 weight: 120

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Honors and Awards'
+title: 'Honors'
-subtitle:
+subtitle: Awards and fellowships

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format